gandhi-taha/javascript-forever/Module_07/07_functions.md

 It will be covered in other module.

 You are a rising star, now you knew function .
 Now, you are super charged with the power of functions.
-You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
+You have just completed 7 Modules and challenges now you are 7 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

-## 💻 Exercises
+## Exercises

 ### Exercises: Level 1